Sriram-20/PWA_Daily-Activity/README.md

 # Run
-Inorder to run this application we need to install nodejs in the system or you can use live server in VS Code.
+Inorder to run this application we need to install nodejs in the system or we can use live server in VS Code.